GaloisInc/ivorylang-org/pages/software/flight-components.md

 # Flight Software: Components

-The SMACCMPilot flight software's origin was a demonstration replacing individual components of the [Ardupilot flight control software][apm] with components written in Ivory.
-It has since evolved to
+The SMACCMPilot flight software is an evolving research project.
+This page will attempt to give a high level overview of the various flight software components, but you may need to dig down into the source code to understand the details.
+If you have any questions, please [send the development mailing list an email!](/about.html)

 The system is under active development and the following details are expected to change.
 See [future developments][] to get an idea where the flight software is going.

-[apm]: flight-apm.html
 [future developments]: flight-future.html

 ## Components